christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 - idx_train, idx_val, idx_test: NOT USED (simple range(0,N)),
 - and_children, or_children: JSON load from file

-The embedding is trained with triplet margin loss with euclidian distance, plus a regularization loss.

-The regularization loss takes the 100-dimension embedding $$ q_i $$ of each children nodes of a AND or OR node and applies:
+The embedding is trained with triplet margin loss with euclidian distance, plus a **semantic regularization loss** that takes the 100-dimension embedding $$ q_i $$ of each children nodes of a AND or OR node and applies:

 $$ \displaystyle \sum_{\text{OR}} \left(\| \sum_{j \in \text{children}} q(v_j) \|_2 -1 \right)^2 + \sum_{\text{AND}} \sum \text{abs}(V_k^T V_k - diag(V_k^T V_k))   $$

 <span style="color:red">Q7: In the paper, the formula differs from [code](https://github.com/ZiweiXU/LENSR/blob/0cb723537b792238adf71cfcf31457919eeb370a/model/pygcn/pygcn/train.py#L101) $$ \displaystyle \sum_{\text{OR}} \| \sum_{j \in \text{children}} q(v_j) -1 \|_2^2 + \sum_{\text{AND}} \| V_k^T V_k - diag(V_k^T V_k)  \|_2^2 $$
 </span>

+The regularization loss is consistent with d-DNNF properties for AND and OR nodes, and is applied for d-DNNF only.
+Also, the paper shows it performs better when combined with heterogeneous node weights (different weights for AND and OR nodes).

+#### Satifying assignments

+A second network, a 2-layer MLP, is trained on top of embeddings $$ (E_f, E_P, E_N) $$ to discriminate the satisfying assignment $$ (E_f, E_P) $$ from the negative $$ (E_f, E_N) $$ for the formula f.

 # Relation prediction

-For the VRD experiment, a second network, a two-layer MLP, is trained to predict the relation.
+For the VRD experiment, a third network, a two-layer MLP, is trained to predict the relation.

 The input of the MLP consists of the image features concatenated with Glove vectors for subject/object labels and relative position coordinates in the image crop.
 The output is a logit of dimension 71.